rodneymaiato/codingBlog/content/posts/how-to-install-a-different-version-of-HUGO-in-linux-debian.md

 Installing the version of Hugo that is currently available through the advanced package tool involves one simple command: `sudo apt install hugo`.

-But with the Debian Package Management System `dpkg`, there are a few more steps, but nothing too complicated.
-If I can do it anyone can.
+With the Debian Package Management System `dpkg`, there are a few more steps, but nothing too complicated.

 ## Uninstall Hugo Before Beginning to Install a New Version